adimol/cpu_governor/README.md

 A bash program that checks or changes the active CPU governor for each core.

+Place script in /usr/bin/

 Usage:

-./governor.sh check       - show active governor for each cpu core <br />
+governor check       - show active governor for each cpu core <br />
-./governor.sh performance - change to performance governor <br />
+governor performance - change to performance governor <br />
-./governor.sh powersave   - change to powersave governor <br />
+governor powersave   - change to powersave governor <br />